pocopepe/Acer-Nitro-5-AN515-52-OpenCore-EFI/README.md

 # Acer-Nitro-5-AN515-52-OpenCore-EFI

 ## What is an Opencore
 Opencores focuses on making commercial solutions a open source alternative, in this repo I've focused on building an efi for my specific configuration piece by piece.
 Opencore acts as a layer that helps you configure the raw mac os for your specific pc by giving you boxes that you could fill with ACPIS, KEXTS, SMBIOS.
+It helps you boot into your memory directly not having to have a disk.

 ## What's an EFI
 An efi is basically a folder or a partition per se that your computer relies on to boot its system up, help it load up its drivers, cross reference its functionalities and parameters.